Shea butter: benefits, harm, use

 - 30 ml rose water;

-- 50 g shea;
+- 50 g shea butter;

-- a pair of liquid retinol capsules;
+- a couple of capsules of liquid retinol;

 - 5 g lecithin;